Apply for emergency money

 Family Fund supports UK families who are raising a disabled or seriously ill child or young person aged 17 or under.

 Many housing associations offer hardship grants and support to tenants in need.
-If you are a housing association tenant get in touch with your landlord to find out what support is available.
+If you're a housing association tenant, get in touch with your landlord to find out what support is available.